the-turing-way/the-turing-way/book/website/communication/comms-overview/comms-overview-accessibly.md

 * Often the text in academic publications is accessible but the images and figures are not.
 * The colour of images needs to be considered for people with colour blindness and it is a must to include alternative text for all images.
-Also consider what format is best for screen readers.
+Also, consider what format is best for screen readers.
 * There are features you can use within most word processing and presentation software that can help you to edit your documents in this manner.
 These include being able to add alt text to any images, using the specific headings to help a screen reader move to different sections,
 * Microsoft Office has an accessibility checker so you can easily run this feature when your document or presentation is completed and make adjustments.